 Hi, welcome to my blog!
-Today I’m going to be chatting about certified organic vs organic skincare and beauty and what they actually are, in partnership with the PÜRE collection.
+Today I’m going to be chatting about certified organic vs organic skincare and beauty and what they actually are.
+This post is in partnership with the PÜRE collection.

 The PÜRE collection is a selection of oils and serums that are certified organic and use pure and high quality ingredients.
-The PÜRE Collection is certified by the Soil Association/COSMOS standard and is a member of PETA, Cruelty Free International, Beauty without Bunnies and the Natural Ingredient Resource Centre.
-For me, these certifications are so useful as it means I know that the products are cruelty free, as well as being organically produced and processed.
+The PÜRE Collection is certified by the Soil Association/COSMOS standard.
+It is also a member of PETA, Cruelty Free International, Beauty without Bunnies and the Natural Ingredient Resource Centre.
+For me, these certifications are so useful!
+It means I know that the products are cruelty free, as well as being organically produced and processed.
 The oils are sustainable sourced and use non-GMO, natural ingredients.
 The oils are also free from artificial chemicals, sulphates and parabens.
-I think that it’s important to be informed about what you’re putting on your skin and PÜRE’s website helps to educate their customers on why you should shop organic!
+I think that it’s important to be informed about what you’re putting on your skin.
+Thankfully, PÜRE’s website helps to educate their customers on why you should buy organic skincare!

 I was also gifted some Argan oil, which is what I usually use to smooth down my somewhat frizzy hair.
 The PÜRE collection’s Argan oil is, of course, made using organic ingredients and is sourced from Morocco.
-I found that whilst I preferred the affects of the Prickly Pear Cactus Serum on my face, the Argan oil worked wonders for preventing frizz and giving my hair some rehydration.
+I found that whilst I preferred the affects of the Prickly Pear Cactus Serum on my face, the Argan oil worked wonders for preventing frizz.
+It also was better for giving my hair some rehydration.
 If you’ve got curly, wavy or dry hair I would recommend trying the Argan oil (or even if you just want to add more gloss or shine).

 I hope that this post has been useful and helped you realise the different between certified organic and organic skincare products!
 Did you realise there was a difference?
 How will this impact the way you shop for skincare?
 Let me know in the comments!